npetraco/x3pr/README.md

 # x3pr

-Basic read/write utilities for the x3p surface metrology format in R. The package is not up on CRAN yet.
+Basic read/write utilities for the x3p surface metrology format in R. The package also supports the DigitalSurf .sur () and Zeiss LMS format for the CSM-700 confocal microscope (Warning: still buggy).
+The package is not up on CRAN yet.
 The best way to install x3pr is with Hadley Wickham's devtools: https://github.com/hadley/devtools and http://cran.r-project.org/web/packages/devtools/index.html.

 * If you haven't already done so, first install R (http://www.r-project.org/) and then RStudio (http://www.rstudio.com/) for your operating system.
-Note that both are open-source (and thus peer-reviewed, ...many times over...) and free.
+Note that both are open-source (and thus peer-reviewed, ...many times over if that is a concern) and free.

 * Install devtools in your R distribution.
 In the RStudio Console window type:
   * install.packages("devtools")